Saltpeter, Horse Sweat, and Biltong: The origins of our national food.

 There are references to Tartars practicing the same.
 A quote from Appleton’s Journal: a magazine of general literature, published in the 19th century as a weekly in New York, with its first issue dated April 3, 1869, makes mention of this.
 In the third of a series of articles entitled Life in Russia, published on 3 April, 1875, it is reported that “the Tartars of the plains cut the horse-meat into long strips and put them under their saddle in order to render it more tender.”
 (Wottrich, R..
 2012) (1)

-The curious and gruesome practice starts to make sense when we consider the chemistry and functionality of sweat.
+The curious practice undoubtedly had unintended consequences which would have been noticed if we consider the chemistry and functionality of sweat.
 Sweat, it turns out, contains nitrite along with rapid nitric oxide production.
 The nitrite exists as part of the well-known reduction sequence we know so well from bacon curing where saltpetre (NO3-) was used and through bacterial action, reduced to nitrite (NO2-).
 Sweat “contains nitrate in appreciable amounts (secreted by glands) and skin commensal bacteria” which reduce nitrate to nitrite.
 It has been established that under the right temperature, this reduction step can be achieved in under 4 hours.
 The mean concentration of nitrate in sweat has been reported to be 2.5 NO3- in day -1 or more.
 Skin pH is normally between 5 and 6.5.
 (Weller et al, 1996) This means that skin conditions are “favourable for acidified nitrite” and functionally, the nitrite and NO play and “anti-infectious role.”
 (L’hirondel, J., 2002: 87)

 It is interesting to think about what was happening to the meat under the weight of the rider and the saddle and the sweat of the horse.
 Nitrate-rich sweat, constantly being replenished from the sweat glands of the horse, being exposed to the meat, being reduced to nitrite and the action of the saddle and the weight of the rider, massaging the meat and aiding in the absorption of the salts into the meat.